 She is perhaps best known as the co-editor of the Geek Girl Chronicles book series: the Hugo Award-winning Chicks Dig Time Lords (2010) with Tara O’Shea, Whedonistas (2011) with Deborah Stanish, and Chicks Dig Comics (2012) with Sigrid Ellis , all published by Mad Norwegian Press.
 She also moderates the Hugo Award-winning SF Squeecast, a monthly podcast (with Elizabeth Bear, Paul Cornell, Seanan McGuire, and Catherynne M. Valente) in which a group of SF/F professionals get excited about stuff they like.

-Lynne lives in DeKalb with her husband Michael (a writer and the Managing Editor of Apex Magazine), their daughter Caitlin, and a cat named Marie.
+Lynne lives in DeKalb with her husband Michael, their daughter Caitlin, and a cat named Marie.

 Born in the Pacific Northwest in 1979, Catherynne M. Valente is the New York Times bestselling author of Palimpsest and the Orphan’s Tales series, as well as The Labyrinth, Yume no Hon: The Book of Dreams, The Grass-Cutting Sword, and five books of poetry.
 She is the winner of the Tiptree Award, the Mythopoeic Award, the Rhysling Award, and the Million Writers Award.
 She has been nominated nine times for the Pushcart Prize, shortlisted for the Spectrum Award, and was a World Fantasy Award finalist in 2007.
 She currently lives on an island off the coast of Maine with her partner and two dogs.